MaciejBascik/NewPortfolio/README.md

-# Portfolio Maciej Baścik - Frontend Developer
+# Resume Maciej Baścik - Frontend Developer

-Cześć!
-Nazywam się Maciej Bascik i jestem frontend developerem z wielkimi ambicjami.
-Chciałbym zaprezentować moje portfolio, które stworzyłem, aby pokazać moje umiejętności, doświadczenie i projekty, nad którymi pracowałem.
-To portfolio jest moją wizytówką, która ma na celu zainteresowanie potencjalnych pracodawców oraz współpracowników.
-Zależy mi na ciągłym rozwoju zawodowym i chcę pokazać, jak kreatywny i zaangażowany jestem w tworzenie nowoczesnych interfejsów użytkownika.
+Hello!
+My name is Maciej Bascik, and I am a frontend developer with great ambitions.
+I would like to present my portfolio, which I created to showcase my skills, experience, and the projects I have worked on.
+This portfolio is my business card, aimed at attracting potential employers and collaborators.
+I am committed to continuous professional development and want to demonstrate how creative and dedicated I am in creating modern user interfaces.

-## Technologie
+## Technologies

-- **HTML5**: Do budowy struktury i semantyki strony.
+- **HTML5**: For building the structure and semantics of the website.
-- **CSS3 (Sass) + Tailwind**: Do stylizacji strony, z użyciem preprocesora Sass, aby lepiej organizować kod.
+- **CSS3 (Sass) + Tailwind**: For styling the website, using the Sass preprocessor to better organize the code.
-- **Next.js**: Do tworzenia aplikacji typu server-side rendered oraz statycznych stron.
+- **Next.js**: For creating server-side rendered and static web applications.
-- **DaisyUI**: Do stylizacji komponentów z użyciem Tailwind CSS.
+- **DaisyUI**: For styling components using Tailwind CSS.
-- **Vercel**: Do hostingu i zarządzania wdrożeniami aplikacji.
+- **Vercel**: For hosting and managing application deployments.
-- **Git**: Do kontroli wersji kodu.
+- **Git**: For version control.
-- **GitHub**: Do hostowania kodu źródłowego i zarządzania projektami.
+- **GitHub**: For hosting the source code and project management.

-## Funkcjonalności Portfolio
+## Portfolio Features

-- **Strona główna**: Prezentacja mojej osoby
+- **Home Page**: An introduction to myself.
-- **Projekty**: Szczegółowy opis projektów, nad którymi pracowałem, z linkami do repozytoriów na GitHubie oraz działającymi wersjami aplikacji.
+- **Projects**: Detailed descriptions of the projects I have worked on, with links to GitHub repositories and live versions of the applications.
-- **Kontakt**: Formularz kontaktowy oraz linki do moich profili na mediach społecznościowych.
+- **Contact**: A contact form and links to my social media profiles.

-## Jak wdrożyłem projekt
+## How I Implemented the Project

-Projekt hostowany jest na Vercel, co umożliwia szybkie i łatwe wdrażanie oraz skalowanie aplikacji.
-Korzystając z Next.js, mogłem stworzyć wydajną aplikację z server-side renderingiem, co poprawia SEO i czas ładowania strony.
-DaisyUI, działający na bazie Tailwind CSS, pozwolił mi na szybkie i efektywne stylizowanie komponentów.
+The project is hosted on Vercel, allowing for quick and easy deployments and scaling of the application.
+By using Next.js, I was able to create an efficient application with server-side rendering, which improves SEO and page load times.
+DaisyUI, built on top of Tailwind CSS, enabled me to style components quickly and effectively.

-## Kontakt
+## Contact

-Zapraszam do zapoznania się z moim portfolio i do kontaktu, jeśli macie jakiekolwiek pytania lub chcielibyście współpracować!
+Feel free to explore my portfolio and get in touch if you have any questions or if you would like to collaborate!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).